Probing Vector-Like Quarks at a future Muon-Proton Collider: Leptonic Analysis

-For the leptonic channel $(T\rightarrow Wb\rightarrow l\nu b)$, the selection strategy differs.
-Table IV lists the cumulative efficiencies for the signal.
-The efficiency remains relatively stable up to 4 TeV, as the presence of a high-$p_{T}$ lepton is a robust trigger that does not suffer from the "merging" issues seen in hadronic jets.
-Table V breaks down the efficiency for electron $(e\upsilon)$ vs. muon $(\mu \upsilon)$ final states.
-The results show comparable performance (approx 30-34 $\% $ for main cuts), which allows us to statistically combine these channels to increase the discovery potential.
-The lepton kinematics are analyzed in Figure 8.
-Figure 8 (Left) shows the lepton $p_{T}$ .
-The signal produces a very hard lepton (peak $>$ 500 GeV) originating from the decay of the heavy, boosted \textit{W} boson.
-This is a classic "Jacobian peak" structure smeared by the \textit{W} boost.
-Figure 8 (Middle) shows the lepton pseudorapidity, confirming central production essential for detector acceptance.
-Figure 8 (Right) is the lepton multiplicity, which serves as a sanity check to ensure exactly one lepton is selected to reduce di-lepton backgrounds (like $ Z\rightarrow \textit{ll})$.
-Missing energy is crucial in the leptonic mode.
-Figure 9 displays the $E^{miss}_{T}$ distribution.
-Here, the neutrino from the signal decay generates a broad peak at high values, providing excellent separation from QCD backgrounds where missing energy arises only from mismeasurement.
-B-tagging performance is visualized in Figure 10.
-Figure 10 (Left) shows the number of b-tagged jets.
+B-tagging performance is visualized in Figure 11.
+Figure 11 (Left) shows the number of b-tagged jets.
 Requiring at least one b-tag significantly cleans up the sample, rejecting $W^{+}$ light jet events.
-Figure 10 (Middle) and (Right) show the $\eta$ and $p_{T}$ of the b-jets.
+Figure 11 (Middle) and (Right) show the $\eta$ and $p_{T}$ of the b-jets.
 The signal b-jets are central and highly energetic, distinct from softer b-quarks produced in gluon splitting $(g \rightarrow b \overline b)$ processes common in the background.
-Further, the boosted nature of the topology is highlighted in Figure 11.
-Here, the Figure 11 (Left) shows the angular separation $\Delta R$ between the lepton and the leading b-jet, while the Figure 11 (Right) shows the separation with the subleading b-jet.
+Further, the boosted nature of the topology is highlighted in Figure 12.
+Here, Figure 12 (Left) shows the angular separation $\Delta R$ between the lepton and the leading b-jet, while Figure 12 (Right) shows the separation with the subleading b-jet.
 The signal events (black line) tend to have smaller $\Delta R$ values compared to backgrounds.
-This is a relativistic effect: as the VLQ mass increases, the \textit{W} boson and b-quark are produced with high Lorentz boosts, causing their decay products to be collimated along the direction of motion [10].
+This is a relativistic effect: as the VLQ mass increases, the \textit{W} boson and b-quark are produced with high Lorentz boosts, causing their decay products to be collimated along the direction of motion [10]. \\ A comparative analysis of Tables VI and VII reveals the trade-offs between the two channels.
+While the hadronic channel (Table VII) benefits from a higher branching ratio ($\approx 67\%$), the leptonic channel provides a much higher individual selection efficiency (Table V) and a significantly lower background count (Table VI).
+Consequently, for $m_T \approx 3$~TeV, the leptonic channel serves as a critical cross-check to the hadronic discovery, ensuring a reliable observation across different experimental signatures.
 The final results for this channel are in Table VI, which lists the signal and background events.
 While the total event count is lower than the hadronic channel, the background contamination is significantly reduced, leading to cleaner signal extraction.
 Table VII provides a comparative summary of cross-sections for both Hadronic and Leptonic channels across all mass points.
-At 1.5 TeV, the hadronic cross-section (1142.84 fb) is roughly double the leptonic cross-section (695.48 fb), primarily due to the branching ratio of the $\textit{W}$ boson (BR($\textit{W} \rightarrow q \overline q) \approx 67 \% vs BR ((\textit{W}\rightarrow \textit{lv})$ $\approx$ 11 $\%$ per flavor).
+At 1.5 TeV mass, 5.29 center-of-mass energy, and 500 luminosity, the hadronic cross-section (195.04 fb) is greater than the leptonic cross-section (119.828 fb), primarily due to the branching ratio of the $\textit{W}$ boson (BR($\textit{W} \rightarrow q \overline q) \approx 67 \% vs BR ((\textit{W}\rightarrow \textit{lv})$ $\approx$ 11 $\%$ per flavor).
 However, as shown in the significance plots, the cleaner environment of the leptonic channel compensates for the lower rate at high masses.
+The ratio of cross-sections between hadronic and leptonic channels deviates from the raw $W$-boson branching ratios due to the different kinematic acceptance and selection efficiencies necessitated by the specific background environments of each channel.